-Based on parent feedback, JCCS will continue to employ parent liaison teams that connect with 100% of families on a weekly basis.
+Based on parent feedback, JCCS will continue to employ parent liaison teams who connect with 100% of families on a weekly basis.
 The teams will work with the families to identify the root causes to challenges and make referrals as necessary.
 Also identified by parents is the need for vocational training.
 For that reason, we will continue to provide welding and culinary CTE pathways (these are also areas of high interest as identified by students).
 College preparedness was another high interest area.
 In order to raise the reading and math levels of our students so that they can access college level material, we plan to hire an additional academic teacher to decrease class size so students have more individual attention.
 Teachers are seeing that with smaller class sizes, students are better able to focus, behaviors are down, and more work is completed.
-Teachers also see a need to level the math classes rather than to teach mixed level classes.
-Teachers are attending YouCubed professional development in math and choosing a new math curriculum with hopes that we may see more math growth in our students.